-Once the area has been treated, you can cultivate the top 0.25m of ground.
+Once the area has been treated, you can cultivate the top 0.25m off the ground.
 By doing this you will stimulate the rhizomes to produce more growth.
 This then can be treated again using the same procedures as outlined in the Japanese Management Plan.
 By doing this you can reduce the amount of time required on site spraying the Japanese Knotweed.

 Re-using Soil that has had pesticides applied to them

 If the weeds have been treated with Glyphosphate based weed killer then the soil can be used immediately for landscaping.
-For 2,4-D Amine and Triclopyr you should wait at least two months before it is used for landscaping.
+For 2,4-D Amine and Triclopyr, you should wait at least two months before it is used for landscaping.
 You must not bury soil that has had residual weed killers applied to it.
-If this were to happen the weed killer would leach into the ground water and contaminate it.
+If this were to happen the weed killer would leach into the groundwater and contaminate it.

-Burying of the Japanese Knotweed in a temporary Bung or Permanently
+Burying of the Japanese Knotweed in a temporary bung or permanently

 To do this you will need to use a root barrier or membrane.
 A root barrier is only as good as the way it is laid and the product itself.
-The membrane should have a minimum guaranteed life span of 50 years.
+The membrane should have a minimum guaranteed lifespan of 50 years.
 It needs to be this long because the Japanese Knotweed rhizome can remain inactive for up to 20 years.
-Ideally the sheet is not joined and is one large sheet for the entire area.
+Ideally, the sheet is not joined and is one large sheet for the entire area.
 Japanese Knotweed is notorious for breaking through seams, so if two sheets have to be joined, this should be done by a very competent individual.
 Root membrane should be UV and animal resistant.
 Burying the root membrane greater than two meters should be enough to give it protection from rats, rabbits and badgers if these are in the vicinity.

 Why use a bung?
-This gives time to treat the Japanese Knotweed; the soil that is contaminated can be piled up so that the Japanese Knotweed can be dealt with whilst other building work is carried out on other parts of the site.
+This gives time to treat the Japanese Knotweed; the soil that is contaminated can be piled up so that the Japanese Knotweed can be dealt with whilst other building work is carried out in other parts of the site.

-The bung or pile is temporary and therefore is not meant to be a long term solution.
+The bung or pile is temporary and therefore is not meant to be a long-term solution.
 If the contaminated soil is being put in an area that has not been infected by the Japanese Knotweed then you must use a suitable membrane or root barrier below it.
 The bung should not be more than 1m deep ideally it should be around 0.5m deep.
 Making the pile too deep will mean that the rhizome will become dormant.
 The objective is to stimulate growth that can then be treated with systemic herbicides.

-A similar process is carried out for permanent burial of the Japanese Knotweed.
+A similar process is carried out for the permanent burial of the Japanese Knotweed.
 The root barrier has to be guaranteed by the manufacturer for at least 50 years.
 This is because the Japanese Knotweed can remain dormant for up to 20 years.
 The bung must be completely sealed and have a minimum capping of 2m depth.
 This should be shown on the deeds for the property.
 The cells can be placed under buildings within the cellar voids.
 The idea is that it is buried where the site is being landscaped and trees are planted above the stockpiled Japanese Knotweed.

-Stopping Japanese Knotweed Encroaching from Neighbouring Land
+Stopping Japanese Knotweed encroaching from neighbouring land